ldipotetjob/mojitoverde/content/posts/2017-04-12-scalaclassobject.md

 rational+(3) res3: Rational = 15/4

 ```
-Based in the revious scenario are operation between a cardinal numbers and rational numbers.
-Basically because the scala standar libraries do not contain operation with rational number.
+Based on the previous scenario, the operations between cardinal and rational numbers fail because the scala libraries do not support operations with rational numbers.

 ```scala
 2*rational
         ^